What is a Dental Bridge?

 1. Traditional Bridge: This is the most common type, where the pontic is held in place by dental crowns cemented onto the abutment teeth on either side of the gap.

-4. Implant-Supported Bridge: As the name suggests, this type of bridge is supported by dental implants surgically placed in the jawbone, rather than relying on crowns or frameworks.
+4. Implant-Supported Bridge: As the name suggests, this type of bridge is supported by dental implants surgically placed in the jawbone rather than relying on crowns or frameworks.
 It’s an excellent option for those with several missing teeth in a row.

-Your dentist will recommend the best type of bridge for your unique situation, taking into account factors like the location of the missing tooth, the health of the surrounding teeth, and your overall oral condition.
+Your dentist will recommend the best type of bridge for your unique situation, taking into account factors like the location of the missing tooth, the health of surrounding teeth, and your overall oral condition.

 The Dental Bridge Procedure